Interest-Only Offset Mortgages Explained

 Here are some of the main advantages of interest-only offset mortgages:

-• By offsetting your savings against your mortgage, you can reduce your monthly repayments
+- By offsetting your savings against your mortgage, you can reduce your monthly repayments

-• As long as the interest rate on your mortgage is higher than the interest rates available on cash savings, you will save money overall
+- As long as the interest rate on your mortgage is higher than the interest rates available on cash savings, you will save money overall.

-• Your savings still belong to you, so you can dip into them if you need to
+- Your savings still belong to you, so you can dip into them if you need to

-• You will pay less each month because you are not making capital repayments
+- You will pay less each month because you are not making capital repayments

-• An offset mortgage can reduce your tax bill as you won’t receive interest on the portion of your savings you offset
+- An offset mortgage can reduce your tax bill as you won’t receive interest on the portion of your savings you offset

 However, no mortgage is entirely without drawbacks.
-In this case, they are that:

-• The interest rates for this type of mortgage are higher than for other mortgage types
+- The interest rates for this type of mortgage are higher than for other mortgage types

-• You won’t earn any interest on your savings, so inflation will decrease their value over the long-term
+- You won’t earn any interest on your savings so inflation will decrease their value over the long-term

-• If you need to dip into your savings, this will cause your mortgage repayments to rise
+- If you need to dip into your savings, this will cause your mortgage repayments to rise

-• At the end of the mortgage, you will need a strategy to repay the whole of the initial loan amount
+- At the end of the mortgage, you will need a strategy to repay the whole of the initial loan amount

-• There is a limited choice of lenders offering this type of mortgage
+- There is a limited choice of lenders offering this type of mortgage

 Why you should speak to a broker before you apply for an offset mortgage

-Before you proceed with an interest-only offset mortgage application, it’s sensible to speak to a broker who specialises in this niche product type.
-They can help you in numerous ways…
+Before proceeding with an interest-only offset mortgage application, speaking to a broker who specialises in this niche product type is sensible.

-• They can provide all the information you need about interest-only offset mortgages and the various alternatives, and can answer any questions you have
+- They can provide all the information you need about interest-only offset mortgages and the various alternatives and can answer any questions you have

-• They will help you with your application to make the whole process quicker and easier
+- They will help you with your application to make the whole process quicker and easier.

 Lenders and their eligibility criteria